Travel

 The trail primarily sticks to the coast of Lake Atitlan, cutting inland slightly to pass through the small towns of Jaibalito and Tzununa.
 You can stop in either of these towns to look around or freshen up.
 The last part of the hike follows a track down into San Marcos where you can spend the rest of the day.

 The hike should take around 3 hours in total (one way).
-The route below shows the trail from Santa Cruz to San Marcos and back again.
 You can get a boat back later if you don’t want to hike!

 We had lunch at La Sala Del Lago on the edge of San Marcos which had a nice terrace and good food, but there are other options in the centre of town.